xgroleau/mx25r-rs/README.md

 # mx25r-rs
 Driver for the MX25R chip using the [embedded-hal](https://github.com/rust-embedded/embedded-hal), note that this crate is still a **work in progress**.
-It only suports the MX25R6435F for now.

 ## TODO
 * Complete sync low level driver